sguessou/sso-clojure/README.md

 Lastly add a new user for login purposes.

 ## Authorization Client (Clojure)
 The Clojure projects are managed with the Clojure CLI tool.
 The `deps.edn` file holds the configuration and the needed dependencies.
-Cd into the `clj-auth-service` directory and execute this command:
+To run the service, cd into the `clj-auth-service` directory and execute the command:
 ```
 $ clj -M -m core.sso-clojure
 ```
-Our authorization service will be running at port `3000`.
+The authorization service will be running on port `3000`.

+The `Services` link on the landing page is mapped to a handler, that fetches data from the `Billing` service which is protected.
+We need to be logged in and have a valid token with the right scope in order to successfully request the services.

 ## Billing Service Client (Clojure)
-To run the app, CD into the `billing-service` directory and run this command:
+To run the service, CD into the `billing-service` directory and run the command:
 ```
 $ clj -M -m core.billing-service
 ```

-The `Services` link on the landing page is mapped to a handler, that fetches data from this service.
+The protected resource server will be running on port `4000`.

 ## License